yyuqing-42/Portfolio/README.md

 ![](/image/stress.jpg)

-**Explore which variables affect the level of stress among STEM students and NON-STEM students.**
+**Analyzed a dataset collected by UCLA to explore which variables affect the level of stress among STEM students and NON-STEM students so that the school can take better actions.**

 [Learn More](https://github.com/yyuqing-42/STATS-141SL-STEM-Survey-Analysis)